KEYHOLE 2652m (8700′)

 3.3km 1 hour – A signpost states it is 1.2km farther to Kokanee Lake.
 Just beyond, look up to the right to see the route you will be taking.
 150m further, at 1982m (6500′), the unsigned Keyhole trail forks right and ascends north.

 A trail exists for possibly half the way.
 Initially, it traverses to the north and then switches back to the SE.
 After an hour reach an old mine with a few timbers and tailings and the “trail” ends.
+We rarely took the trail very far, but always turned up the first small creek.
+It is much faster.
 The keyhole is visible and the route obvious – straight up.
 The final pitch is steep through big boulders.

-Kokanee Glacier is immediately in front of you.
+A cairn and Kokanee Glacier are immediately in front of you.
 The summits along the ridge line are very close.
 Both knowledge level and equipment will determine how far you go.
 Venturing onto the glacier requires a rope and crevasse rescue skills.
 Most will return the way they came.

 What to do?